GST and QST Rebate for Owners of New or Substantially Renovated Housing

 - You or the builder can file the rebate application with Revenu Québec.
 If the builder does so, they must pay or credit the rebate directly to you.

-- A single rebate application can be submitted for a single residential complex.
+- Only one rebate application can be filed for all the construction work for a single residential complex.